How to Use the Good, the Bad and Ugly Bananas

 How to Use Them:

-- Choose bananas they are just barely ripe for a sweet, simple Cinnamon Bananas dish.
+- Choose bananas that are just barely ripe for a sweet, simple pan-fried Cinnamon Bananas dish.

-- Ripe bananas add creaminess to a smoothie that can’t be beat.
+- Ripe bananas add creaminess to a smoothie that can’t be beat, or make a mean almond butter and banana quesadilla.

 - That firm, yet tender texture makes for a smooth, decadent Banana Mousse, too.